 - vehicle identification number (VIN)

 Meet the ECMT Quality Charter

-You must meet the ECMT Quality Charter when you use ECMT permits.
+You must meet the ECMT Quality Charter requirements.

-If you have a standard international operator licence, you already meet the requirements of the charter.
+If you have a standard international operator licence

 - have a transport manager

 - give proof you have the higher levels of financial standing needed for a standard international licence

 You can also apply for a standard international licence to show you meet the ECMT Quality Charter.

 Fill in the ECMT log book before a journey